 Creating Open Space in Residential Developments

 In large new housing developments, providing open space on-site is often the best way to cater for the immediate recreational needs of new residents that could not be met by existing open space.
 Integrating open space within development sites also provides broader environmental benefits and it can help to contribute significantly to improving health and wellbeing as well as meeting the requirement of providing Biodiversity Net Gain (see Policy GS6).
+Where open space is provided in developments within 7km of designated European sites, the provision of new accessible natural greenspace can help avoid recreational pressure on the designated sites (see Policy GS5).

-Open space to support housing developments of less than 100 homes will mainly be funded through the Community n Infrastructure Levy (CIL) or other developer contributions (see policy DC1) and is more likely to be in the form of off-site provision.
+Open space to support housing developments of less than 100 homes will mainly be funded through the Community Infrastructure Levy (CIL) or other developer contributions (see policy DC1) and is more likely to be in the form of off-site provision.
 However, for larger sites new open space may need to be provided on-site by the developer.
 This will usually be where existing open space provision is below the minimum quantity, quality or accessibility and development would cause a localised requirement for additional open space due to the increase in population from new housing.

-The Council published a citywide Playing Pitch Strategy in 2022 which will be used to inform decisions on planning applications affecting playing pitches.
+The Council published a citywide Playing Pitch Strategy in 2022 which will be used to inform decisions on planning applications affecting playing pitches; such planning applications will also need to ensure that there is no conflict between adjacent uses such as housing and playing fields by incorporating appropriate mitigation measures, as required.